ehayik/web-scraping-kata/README.md

 ### Prerequisites

-- Java JDK version 21.
+- Java JDK version 21
-- An IDE that supports Java and Spring MVC development, such as IntelliJ IDEA
+- An IDE that supports Java and Spring Boot development, such as IntelliJ IDEA
 - Maven
 - Docker
 - Chrome or Firefox browser, if running locally